 MMA Fighter Maycee Barber Says She Looked Dead After Bone-Crushing Loss

-MMA Fighter Maycee Barber I look Like A Corpse After Getting Knocked Out!!!
+MMA Fighter Maycee Barber I Looked Like A Corpse After Getting Knocked Out!!!

-MMA fighter Maycee Barber got choked up talking about her knockout loss over the weekend, saying she looked dead lying there on the canvass.
+MMA fighter Maycee Barber got choked up talking about her knockout loss over the weekend, saying she looked dead lying there on the canvas.

 Barber posted a video on X after she was savagely beaten by her opponent, Alexa Grasso, during their UFC flyweight matchup in Seattle on Saturday night.